 I honestly never thought I’d be ever writing about waste management of any kind.
 Never mind a FIVE-page long guide about the German garbage disposal system!
 But here it is. 😉 It is truly worth educating ourselves about, and at times to make fun of this super structured garbage sorting system.

 Germany can be proud of itself for setting up a great example of running an effective and efficient waste management program.
 It is one thing to have a government policy but a whole another beast to have citizens proactively coming on board and dedicating to make this recycling loop a success.

 So how would you rate your knowledge of the German mülltrennung system?
-Do you separate your household waste according to the system?
-Do you think anyone who masters the German garbage disposal system should be granted the German citizenship?
-Tell us in the comments below.
+Do you sort your garbage in Germany according to the system?
+Do you think anyone who masters the German garbage disposal system should be granted the German citizenship? 😉 Tell us in the comments below.